A-Kamran/SemanticTajweed/CompetencyQuestionsAndSPARQLQueries.md

 }
 ```
 ### Competency Question 11:
-**Question:What rules are triggered when continuing after Letter X?**
+**Question: What rules are triggered when continuing after Letter X?**

 **SPARQL Query:**
 ```